 1930 Bentley 4 ½ Litre Chassis AD3652

-Written by Albert Mensinga, with the cooperation of William Medcalf Vintage Bentley, Hill Brow, United Kingdom
+Written by Albert Mensinga, in cooperation with William Medcalf Vintage Bentley, Hill Brow, United Kingdom

 ‘Peaky Blinders’ is about the fictional Roma Shelby gypsy family (Southern Romanichal Travellers) who engage in shady dealings such as extortion and extreme violence.
 The Shelbys play a leading role in the ‘Racetrack Wars’, a black page in the real 20th century history of Great Britain.
 Certainly black and entertaining enough to make a series.

 As befits a real car fan, after watching the series I did some research to find the transport of gangleader Thomas Shelby, a fabulous looking Bentley.
 The car intrigued me.
 Not because of the unusual green colour scheme and it looks irresistible on the screen, but because of the context.
 My dive into history led me to another car.
 The real ‘Peaky Blinders’ gang car.

 Not a real gang car

 The green Bentley in the series is Chassis Number AB3351 with registration GU404, a 1928 4 ½ Litre with no criminal past.
 Registration plate YV 5745 causes confusion and relates to a Bentley 6 ½ Litre.
 I got in touch with Farrah Smith, Executive Assistant to William Medcalf Bentley of Hill Brow in West Sussex, the supplier and owner of both the 4.5 and 6.5.
 Farrah told me that Medcalf had a genuine ‘Peaky Blinders’ for sale in 2020.
 During the restoration process, the firm stumbled upon the intriguing background.
 It’s a shame that it came to light then, and not sooner.
 The imposing Bentley nose could’ve become the perfect subject of a supporting role.
 But then, it’s never too late to tell the story of such a glorious prewar car.

 Immediately I am interested in this real-life thug’s car and offered Farrah to write a story.
 Within half an hour, Farrah sent me the accompanying beautiful images.
 Hope you like my words and the pictures that go along with it!